 Check out the The Lord of the Rings: Journeys in Middle-earth rulebook (PDF) for more info on how the game plays.

-- This whole card system is just fantastic.
+- I think the whole card system in LOTR: Journeys in Middle-earth is just fantastic.
 Scouting is great because it creates some interesting decisions about which cards to prepare and which ones to put back in the deck.
 The test system is probably the highlight of the game, though, because it gives you the same type of excitement you get with dice, but you have more control thanks to the scouting that you do, the Inspiration tokens, and the fact that you know the make-up of your deck.

 - The heroes all feel different.
 They have their own stats and abilities, they have unique skills, and the roles you choose will change up how the characters play.
 After you get used to your hero’s deck, it becomes pretty obvious that you need to approach each adventure a bit differently than everyone else.
 Plus, it’s a ton of fun upgrading your deck after each adventure and there are even some great moments when you’ll gain some powerful cards in the middle of the adventures that stay in your deck for the rest of the campaign.
 All of that stuff does the job of making you feel like a unique character in the story.

 - It’s also very cool that the decisions you make during each adventure can have an impact on the rest of the campaign.
 If you respond a certain way to a person you run into, you could hear about it later on in the story, which is pretty awesome.

 - I really like the way threat works.
 You want to interact with everything and fight every enemy, but you usually can’t do that since the threat is going to continue to increase and throw more enemies and other bad stuff at you.
 It puts a good amount of pressure on you to make smart decisions about where to go, when to search, and when to fight.